RodrigoBattagliero/tennis-tournament/README.md

 4. Run `php bin/phpunit`

 # Usage
-Once intalled, you can navigate try the application out and see the api doc via web in `http://localhost:8001/api/doc`
+Once intalled, you can try the application out and see the api doc via web in `http://localhost:8001/api/doc`

 Making api request